lee-chase/vite-js-carbon-web-components/CodeAlong.md

          }
          ```

+      6. DON'T FORGET TO IMPORT unsafeCSS
-      6. The application styling should now look correct again.
+      7. The application styling should now look correct again.

    6. Finally we need to fix our routing.